MicrosoftDocs/windows-itpro-docs/windows/configuration/use-json-customize-start-menu-windows.md

 ### Get the pinnedList JSON syntax

 1. Open the `LayoutModification.json` file in a JSON editor, such as Visual Studio Code or the Notepad app.
 For more information, see [edit JSON with Visual Studio Code](https://code.visualstudio.com/docs/languages/json).
 2. In the file, you see the `pinnedList` section.
 This section includes all the apps that are pinned.
-Copy the syntax.
+Copy the `pinnedList` content in the JSON file.
 You'll use it in the next section.

     In the following example, you see that Microsoft Edge, Microsoft Word, the Microsoft Store app, and Notepad are pinned: